drujensen/eater-one/readme.md

 # Eater One

-Modifications to the Ben Eaters C6502 Breadboard to add a Keyboard and Display.
+Modifications to the Ben Eaters C6502 Breadboard to add a Keyboard and Monitor.
+Also the ability to upload programs via a serial io port.

 ROM includes Wozmon by Steve Wozniak, TinyBasic by Tom Pittman and MS Basic by Bill Gates.